Why do you want an Interview or Career Coach?

 I am haunted by how much I still have to learn…

-Professionally trained and with over 30 years of experience coaching business leaders as both a Storytelling Coach (Content – WHAT) and a Speaker Coach (Delivery – HOW), I offer a far wider, more demanding and more “holistic” (eye-roll) coaching experience than a pure speechwriter or an ex-journalist following their 2nd or 3rd career as a “media trainer”.
+Professionally trained and with over 30 years of experience coaching business leaders as both a Storytelling Coach (Content = WHAT) and a Speaker Coach (Delivery = HOW), I offer a far wider, more demanding and more “holistic” coaching experience than a pure speechwriter or an ex-journalist pursuing a 2nd or 3rd career as a “media trainer” or "interview trainer".